 “We provide truthful information without emotion or influence from the medical establishment, pharmaceutical industry, national organizations, special interest groups or government agencies.”
 Charles B Simone, M.MS., M.D.

 HOW TO STOP CLIMATE CHANGE: COWS, TERMITES, LANDFILLS, PERMAFROST

-Lawrenceville, NJ (Dr Simone) – A healthy diet will decrease diseases, decrease carbon footprint by about 30%, and decrease the risk of war and piracy.
+Lawrenceville, NJ (Dr Simone) – A healthy diet will decrease diseases, decrease potent greenhouse gases, decrease carbon footprint by about 30%, and decrease the risk of war and piracy.

 By 2050 the world’s population is predicted to be 9 billion people and crop yields must increase by 50%.
 The global market supplies most of the world’s food supply and relies on three crops: corn (maize), wheat, and rice.
 Most of this goes to feed livestock.
 The publication called Chokepoints and Vulnerabilities in Global Food Trade by the Chatham House shows that the global food system relies on getting through 14 chokepoints like the Panama Canal, Suez Canal, Black Sea ports, Strait of Hormuz, US inland waterways and rail network, and Brazil’s road network.
 These chokepoints are subject to weather, war, piracy, and other vulnerabilities.

 Healthy foods result in better health outcomes and lower carbon production.
 However, the current world’s population has demanded a more westernized diet that dramatically increases the risk for cancer and other chronic diseases: high in meat, cheese, processed foods, high in sugar and saturated fats, and low in fiber.
 This was the subject of our first book in 1980, Cancer and Nutrition.